bem-site/bem-js-tutorial/README.md

 Coming back to the live initialization, you can see that on a page with many blocks of the kind the core initializes only those on which the event runs.
-This approach saves the browser memory and makes the page functioning faster.
+This approach saves the browser memory and makes the page function faster.

-// TODO: event delegation in the core
+There is an [event delegation](http://davidwalsh.name/event-delegate) idea behind live initialization.
+Thus, there is only one listener for the `click` event on the `document` object, not a lot of them for every block on a page.<br/>
+Besides saving browser forces, this way provides some flexibility for dynamically changed pages.
+This you can see with the following example.